Keto Pretzel Chocolate Chip Cookies

 This post may contain affiliate links.
 See my disclosure policy.

 My oldest has a full-blown pretzel obsession, and I’m pretty sure he got it from me.
 And I got it from my mom.
-Salty, crunchy, snacky carbs have always been my weak spot, so when I discovered they actually make legit low-carb pretzels, I was way too excited.
+Salty, crunchy, snacky carbs have always been my weak spot, so when I discovered they actually make legit keto pretzels, I was way too excited.
 I keep a few bags stashed in the pantry at all times for snacking, road trips, and (let’s be real) stress eating.
-But the real lightbulb moment was realizing I could bake with them, which is how these cookies came to be.
+But the real lightbulb moment was realizing I could bake with them, and that’s how these cookies came to be.

 The brand I use is Schoolyard Snacks pretzels (the classic twists).
-They hold their crunch in the dough better than any other brand I’ve tried, and the salt level is spot on.
-I’ve tested a couple of other brands that got soft and almost gummy once baked in, which defeats the whole purpose.
-If you can’t find Schoolyard, look for any pretzel that stays crunchy when you snap it in half.
+They hold their crunch in the dough better than any other brand I’ve tested.
+A couple of other brands got soft and almost gummy once baked in, which defeats the whole purpose.
+One thing to know: Schoolyard uses wheat protein isolate, so these cookies are not gluten-free.
+If that’s a concern, this recipe isn’t the right fit.
+If you can’t find Schoolyard, look for any pretzel that snaps clean when you break it in half.
 That snap is what you want surviving the oven.

 Ingredients